ToolJet/ToolJet/docs/docs/tooljet-concepts/components.md

 ### Customizing Components

 Components are highly customizable and interactive.
-Once you place a component on the canvas, you can easily modify its properties, styles, and behaviors through the configuration panel on the right side of the App-Builder.
+Once you place a component on the canvas, you can easily modify its properties, styles, and behaviors through the properties panel on the right side of the App-Builder.
 This allows you to make your application dynamic and responsive.

 <div style={{textAlign: 'center'}}>
     <img className="screenshot-full" src="/img/tooljet-concepts/what-are-components/component-config.gif" alt="Component Configuration" />